Migrate from Data Security Manager

 User sets, resource sets, signature sets, and signatures

-Standard, Cloud Object Storage (COS), and In-place Data Transformation (IDT) policies
+Standard, Cloud Object Storage (COS), In-place Data Transformation (IDT), and Live Data Transformation (LDT) policies

 Client logging, upload logging, and Syslog settings